complyue/edh-early-history/edh/README.md

 (,) =< for x from range(100) do x*x
 ```

-You can even comprehend into list/dict with existing data,
+You can even comprehend into list/dict with existing data, this may be
-this may be good or bad depending on your opinion.
-But you
+good or bad depending on your opinion.
+But you have the option to
-know what, you can override the `(=<)` operator to refuse
+[override](#operator-override--creation) the `(=<)` operator to refuse
-to comprehend into non-empty list/dict!
+comprehending into non-empty list/dict!

 > TODO Đ repl session demo here